Need a Loan Shark? Read Carefully…

 - Can’t pay the mortgage or rent

-- To repay other debts
+- To help pay debts off

-- Death in the family
+- Funeral expenses (death in the family)

 - To pay utility bills like water, electricity, etc

-- To put food on the table
+- To buy groceries and put food on the table

 - Repair an issue with a vehicle